 Until 2006, the former workhouse premises operated as Queen's Park Hospital but the site now forms part of the new Royal Blackburn Hospital.

-As well as the workhouse, from about 1892, the Union operated children's Cottage Homes on Queen's Road to the north of the workhouse.
+In around 1892, the Blackburn Union established children's cottage homes on Queen's Road to the north of the workhouse (see map above).
 Modern housing now occupies the site.